-Probate is the legal process of fulfilling the wishes of the decedent (the person who has passed away), and is governed by the decedent’s documents, such as wills or estate plans, and the law.
+Probate is the legal process of fulfilling the wishes of the decedent (the person who has passed away) and is governed by the decedent’s legal documents, such as wills or estate plans, and the law.
 In the absence of any legal documents, the probate process follows the prescribed legal guidelines as set forth in Ohio state law.
 In simple terms, this is the process of verifying the legality of the deceased person’s wishes, and then making sure that those wishes are carried out.
 This process is overseen by probate courts across Ohio.

-Property subject to the probate process is that property which is owned by a person at death and which does not pass to others by designation or ownership.
+Property that is subject to the probate process is that property that is owned by a person at the time of death and which does not pass to other parties by designation or ownership.
 Common examples of assets subject to Probate include:

-- Real estate titled only in the deceased person’s name
+- Real estate which has a title only in the deceased person’s name

-- Personal property such as jewelry, household goods such as furniture, and vehicles
+- Personal property such as jewelry or household goods like furniture and appliances, and vehicles

 - Bank accounts that are solely in the deceased person’s name

-- Life insurance policies which list the deceased, or their estate, as the beneficiary
+- Life insurance policies that list the deceased, or their estate, as the beneficiary

-Non-probate property would bypass the courts and go directly to the named beneficiary.
-These include:
+Non-probate property bypasses the courts (avoid probate) and goes directly to the named beneficiary.
+Non-probate property includes:

-- Life insurance or brokerage accounts that list someone, other than the deceased, as a beneficiary
+- Life insurance or brokerage accounts that list a party, other than the deceased, as a beneficiary of the plan

 - Retirement accounts

-- The orderly administration of the decedent’s estate, including identifying and inventorying property
+- Administration of the estate in an orderly manner which includes identifying and inventorying property

-- distributing of the assets, money, and property in accordance with the terms of the will; or, in the absence of a will, in accordance with state law.
+- Distribution of all assets including money and property in accordance with the terms of the decedent’s will; or, in the absence of a will, in accordance with Ohio State law.

-Our probate lawyers also can address and resolve disputes and other legal issues that relate to Wills, Trusts and Guardianship matters.
+Dagger Law’s probate lawyers also can help address and resolve disputes and other legal issues that relate to Wills, Trusts, and Guardianship matters.
 We have been serving our community in legal matters since 1902.
 That is over 115 years of experience resolving probate issues in Fairfield County, Ohio.

-Therefore, if you have legal issues pertaining to:
+Therefore, if you have legal issues pertaining to the probate process, including:

-- The probate process, including advice for acting executors or to fulfill the role as appointed executor of the estate
+- Advice for acting executors on how to fulfill the role as personal representative, or appointed executor, of the estate

 - Contesting or disputing a Will that is in the probate process